MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### Should I open a support ticket for taking a full backup?

 No. In the current version of the product, system backups occur continuously; this is different from previous versions where backups were once a day.
-Because the underlying technology used is Azure SQL Database, see [<u>Automated backups</u>](https://learn.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups) for details.
+Because the underlying technology used is Azure SQL Database, see [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.

 Because Azure SQL Database takes backups continuously and there's no specific way to take additional on-demand backups, we recommend that you use the Power Platform admin center on-demand backup capabilities for labeled backups.

 ### How long are my manual/on-demand backups and system backups retained?

 System and manual backups for certain production-type environments are retained up to 28 days.
 Other environment type backups are retained up to seven days only.
-More information: [<u>How do I determine if backups of a production environment are retained for 28 days?</u>](https://learn.microsoft.com/en-us/power-platform/admin/backup-restore-environments#how-do-i-determine-if-backups-of-a-production-environment-are-retained-for-28-days)
+More information: [How do I determine if backups of a production environment are retained for 28 days?](#how-do-i-determine-if-backups-of-a-production-environment-are-retained-for-28-days)

 ### How do I determine if backups of a production environment are retained for 28 days?